jacobreesgit/Music-Memory-App/Readme.md

 - Purpose: To read music metadata and play counts
 - Usage: Local processing only, no data leaves your device

+## Contributing

+Contributions are welcome!
+If you'd like to improve Music Memory:

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes
+4. Commit your changes (`git commit -m 'Add some amazing feature'`)
+5. Push to the branch (`git push origin feature/amazing-feature`)
+6. Open a Pull Request

 ## Troubleshooting